- Indonesia for Dummies: 5W+1H About the Country

 For now, there are two provinces in the Indonesian part of New Guinea.
 One is Papua with the capital city in Jayapura, with the other one is West Papua with Manokwari as their capital.

 Among the three, Papua is the only place in Indonesia that I’m still yet to go.
 I would love to.
-In fact, I’m supposed to have a project together with a Papuan friend of mine before coronavirus hit.
+From enjoying the beautiful landscape at Lake Sentani to diving in Raja Ampat, Papua has a lot to offer.

 So, those are the places in Indonesia that a lot of people mistake them as a country.
 Hopefully, this post will enlighten more people about Indonesia and why some areas are more known as a stand-alone region than a part of this country.